peteroupc/peteroupc.github.io/bernoulli.md

 Another example of a continued fraction is that of the fractional part of the square root of 2, where the partial denominators are 2, 2, 2, 2, ....
 The algorithm to simulate this number is as follows:

 1. With probability 2/3, generate an unbiased random bit and return that bit.
-2. Run this algorithm recursively.
-If the result is 1, return 0.
+2. Do a separate run of the currently running algorithm.
+If the separate run returns 1, return 0.
 Otherwise, go to step 1.

 <a id=1_sqrt_2></a>
 #### 1/sqrt(2)